Division No. 1, Subdivision G, Newfoundland and Labrador: Western Bay Railway Station Registered Heritage Structure

+2025 wildfire

 On August 3, 2025, a wildfire broke out in the neighboring unincorporated town of Kingston.
 Early the next afternoon, evacuation orders were issued for both Kingston and Small Point-Adam's Cove-Blackhead-Broad Cove as the fire burned out of control, spreading north and south.
 Western Bay was also ordered to evacuate at 11:30pm that night.
 The Kingston fire reached an estimated 2,200 ha by August 7 with the most active area located along its western edge.
 The fires in Western Bay continued to grow over the weekend of August 9.
 The Kingston fire grew to 8,019 ha by August 13 and had destroyed about 100 homes.
 On August 15, the Minister of Education confirmed that Cabot Academy elementary school in Western Bay was destroyed by the wildfire.
 The Kingston fire was reported at 10,708 ha on August 19 and had destroyed 203 structures (86 in Western Bay).
 On August 30, 2025, the Kingston fire was classified as under control and all evacuation orders were lifted.